Ryugyong Hotel: Resumption

-In April 2008, after 16 years of inactivity, work on the building was restarted by the Egyptian construction firm Orascom Group.
+In April 2008, after 16 years of inactivity, work on the building was restarted by the Egyptian construction firm Orascom PLC.
 The firm, which had entered into a US$400 million deal with the North Korean government to build and run a cellular network, said that their telecommunications deal was not directly related to the Ryugyong Hotel work.
 In 2008, North Korean officials stated that the hotel would be completed by 2012, coinciding with the 100th anniversary of the birth of Kim.
 In 2009, Orascom's chief operating officer Bichara noted that they "had not had too many problems" resolving the reported structural issues of the building, and that a revolving restaurant would be located at the top of the building.

 In July 2011, it was reported that the exterior work was complete.
 Features that Orascom had installed include exterior glass panels and telecommunications antennas.
 In September 2012, photographs taken by Koryo Tours were released, showing the interior for the first time.
 The photographs showed no wiring, cabling, or pipes in the structure, which was bare and unfurnished.